Print Options

 HGEN 47000.
 Human Genetics-1.
 100 Units.

-This course covers classical and modern approaches to studying cytogenic, Mendelian, and complex diseases.
-Topics include chromosome biology, single gene and complex disease, non-Mendelian inheritance, cancer genetics, human population genetics, and genomics.
+This course covers classical and modern approaches to studying Mendelian and complex diseases.
+Topics include gene discovery approaches for monogenic and complex disease and genomics approaches for understanding function.
 The format includes lectures and student presentations.
+Autumn

 HGEN 47300.
 Genomics and Systems Biology.
 100 Units.